-I love olive oil, and I consume a large amount of it every year so I always make sure to use the best olive oil brands.
+I love olive oil, and it is hard for me to narrow the five best olive oil brands.

-An olive is a fruit and the oil when it’s squeezed is its ‘juice’.
+An olive is a fruit that grows on a tree, and the oil when squeezed is its ‘juice’.

-There is nothing quite like a good olive oil, with all the complex flavors to enjoy.
+There is nothing quite like a good olive oil, with all the complex flavors it possesses.

-Like wine, it’s good to try different varieties until you find the one that does it for you.
+Like wine, it’s good to try different varieties until you find the one that you like best.

 Types of Olive Oil

-There are three main categories of olive oil on the market, with several types within each category.
+There are three main categories of olive oil on the market that are good to be familiar with.

-It’s important to know the difference when looking for the best olive oil brands.
+It’s helpful to know the difference when looking for the best olive oil brands.

-Extra Virgin Olive Oil also referred to as EVOO, is the highest quality of olive oil on the market, and has to adhere to certain rules in order to get that designation.
+Extra Virgin Olive Oil also known as EVOO, is the highest quality olive oil on the market.

-One of which is that no chemicals or heat can be used in the process, unlike oils such as sunflower and canola.
+One of the most important of which is that no chemicals or heat can be used in the extraction process.

-Extra virgin will be from the first pressing, and must be unfiltered..
+It must be a first pressing, and must be unfiltered.

 Again virgin olive oil must be processed without the use of chemicals, or heat.